 - 2 anchovy fillets

-- 1 stem thyme , leaves removed from stem
+- 1 stem thyme leaves removed from stem, or ¼tsp dried

-Put everything apart from the oil in a food processor and pulse until it forms a relatively fine puree.
+- Put everything apart from the oil in a food processor and pulse until it forms a coarse crumb texture.

-Add the oil a little at a time and pulse again to mix and so it comes together as a paste.
+- Add the oil a little at a time and pulse again to mix and so it comes together as a paste.
 Add a little more than the 2tbsp suggested above, if needed.
 (Alternatively, if your olives were in oil rather than brine you can just add everything in together and it should come to a coarse paste easily.)

-Transfer to a serving dish and serve, or keep refrigerated until needed.
+- Transfer to a serving dish and serve, or cover and keep refrigerated until needed.